tilezen/joerd/docs/data-sources.md

 You might be wondering why we source from different data sets at different zooms.
 Besides bandwidth reasons, it's helpful to know the native resolution of each data set which is expressed as a nominal arc resolution which maps roughly to a web map zoom for "best displayed at".

-In more practicle terms, this results in some datasets being **"oversampled"** for a given zoom and map location.
+In more practical terms, this results in some datasets being **"oversampled"** for a given zoom and map location.

 * In the water, most bathymetry values at zoom 15 for a pixel that has a ground resolution of 5 meter will actually be showing an oversampled zoom 6 `ETOPO1` value (nominally 2.5 km).